Edward T. Foote II: Personal life

 Foote was married to Roberta "Bosey" Fulbright Foote, who died in May 2015.
 She was born December 27, 1938, in Arkansas and was the daughter of the late U.S. senator, J. William Fulbright.
 They had three children and eight grandchildren.
+On his maternal grandmother's side, Foote's great-grandfather was Adlai Stevenson I, the U.S. vice president from 1893 to 1897 under U.S. president Grover Cleveland, making him second cousins with Stevenson I's great-grandson former U.S. Senator Adlai Stevenson III and third cousins with Stevenson I's great-great-nephew M*A*S*H actor McLean Stevenson.

 Death

 Foote died on February 15, 2016, at the age of 78 from complications of Parkinson's disease at East Ridge nursing facility in Cutler Bay, Florida.
 Former University of Miami president Donna Shalala wrote in an email, "He was a remarkable leader and a real gentleman.
 The University improved greatly under his tenure."
-The university's current president, Julio Frenk, said, "President Foote’s tenure...was marked by a far-reaching and rigorous pursuit of academic excellence that helped to distinguish our students and faculty among the finest in the nation.
+Then University of Miami president Julio Frenk, told the Miami Herald, "President Foote’s tenure...was marked by a far-reaching and rigorous pursuit of academic excellence that helped to distinguish our students and faculty among the finest in the nation.
 Together with his late wife, Roberta "Bosey" Fulbright Foote, they made Miami their home, and we are a far better and stronger institution and community thanks to them."